confluentinc/cp-helm-charts/README.md

 #### Helm

 This step is optional.
-To run the embedded test pod in each sub-chart to verify installations, run `helm test <release name>`.
+Run the embedded test pod in each sub-chart to verify installations:

 ```sh
 $ helm test my-confluent-oss